v-pham/lxsshost/README.md

 # Desciption
     This enables multiple LX subsystems (LXSS) to be more easily accessible by a single user.
 Each user account can host a unique LX subsystem.
-Multiple LX subsystems can already exist by creating separate local user account for each LX subsystem.
+Multiple LX subsystems can natively co-exist on a single host by creating a separate user account for each LX subsystem.

+    These functions provide a standard framework which these accounts are created to provide easier access to these separate LX subsystem by using what is built into Windows.

 # Getting started
     Download master.ps1 and run the following in an elevated PowerShell console: